panzhongyu0524/TLC-Trip-Record-Data-Engineering/README.md

-# Uber Data Analytics | Modern Data Engineering GCP Project
+# TLC Trip Record Data Analytics

 ## Introduction

-The goal of this project is to perform data analytics on Uber data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+The goal of this project is to perform data analytics on trips data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

 ## Architecture
 <img src="architecture.jpg">